FerretDB/FerretDB/website/docs/Basic_operations/read.md

 `$eq`: select records that are equal to a specific value

-### Retrieve documents containing a value in an array
+### Retrieve documents containing a specific value in an array

-Insert the following documents in an `employees` collection using this command:
+Insert the following documents into an `employees` collection using this command:

 ```js
 db.employees.insertMany([